-- The parents of any student who is absent for the day, will be contacted via our automated phone system.
-It is essential that the school has all updated contact information so that contact can be made. - Letter sent home after 3 daily absences - Parents will be contacted by the school attendance officer once a student reaches 5 absences and student will be assigned a credit recovery.
+• The parents of any student who is absent for the day, will be contacted via our automated phone system.
+It is essential that the school has all

+- updated contact information so that contact can be made. - Letter sent home after 3 daily absences and parents will be contacted by the school attendance officer or designee.